| Title: | ICES category 3 empirical harvest control rules |

 catch, r (the biomass index ratio), f (the fising pressure proxy),

 b (the biomass safeguard) and m (the multiplier).
-See the help files for details: A
+See the help files for details: A, vr, f, b, and m.

 For application in ICES, do not change the default parameters (frequency, stability clause, etc) unless the changes are supported by case-specific simulations.